gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 published posthumously.

 Sixty years.
-A work that grew with its author — that contains, within its two parts, the entire trajectory of German idealism, the French Revolution, the birth of modernity,
+A work that grew with its author, that contains, within its two parts, the entire trajectory of German idealism, the French Revolution, the birth of modernity,